m-mburu/registered_voters_2022/README.md

-Kenyan Elections 2022 Registerd Voters
+Kenyan Elections 2022 Registered Voters
 ================

 -   In this project you will find some scripts that were used to extract